 The basic principle of operation employs the frequency shift (Doppler Effect) of an ultrasonic signal when it is reflected by suspended particles or gas bubbles (discontinuities) in motion.
 This metering technique utilizes the physical phenomenon of a sound wave that changes frequency when it is reflected by moving discontinuities in a flowing liquid.
 Ultrasonic sound is transmitted into a pipe with flowing liquids, and the discontinuities reflect the ultrasonic wave with a slightly different frequency that is directly proportional to the rate of flow of the liquid.
-Current technology requires that the liquid contain at least 100 parts per million (PPM) of 100 micron or larger suspended particles or bubbles.
+Current technology requires that the liquid contains at least 100 parts per million (PPM) of 100 micron or larger suspended particles or bubbles.

 Clamp-on ultrasonic flow meters come in either single or dual-sensor versions.
 In the single-sensor version, the transmit and receive crystals are potted into the same sensor body, which is clamped onto a single point of the pipe surface.
 A coupling compound is used to ultrasonically connect the sensor to the pipe.
 In the dual sensor version, the transmit crystal is in one sensor body, while the receive crystal is in another.
 Clamp-on Doppler flow meters are subject to interference from the pipe wall itself, as well as from any air space between the sensor and the wall.
 If the pipe wall is made of stainless steel, it might conduct the transmit signal far enough so that the returning echo will be shifted enough to interfere with the reading.
 There are also built-in acoustic discontinuities in copper, concrete-lined, plastic-lined, and fiberglass-reinforced pipes.
 These are significant enough to either completely scatter the transmitted signal or attenuate the return signal.
 This dramatically decreases flow meter accuracy (to within only ±20%), and, in most cases, clamp-on meters will not work at all if the pipe is lined.

+Ultrasonic flow meters are widely used in a variety of industrial applications – and are ideal for many applications because they measure flow using sound and are non-invasive.
 Ultrasonic flow meters are mostly used in oil and gas industries.
 They are also used in chemical, pharmaceutical, food and beverage, metal, mining, pulp and paper and wastewater industries.